 - Exercise Everyone tells you to exercise for your physical health.
 But when you don't exercise, your ability to cope with stress takes a huge blow.
-Your anxiety will often become much worse when you don't exercise, because your muscles turn that pent up energy into physical stress, which in turn becomes mental stress.
-On the flipside, when you exercise, you not only reduce that extra energy - you also improve hormone balance, release neurotransmitters that improve mood, and improve breathing.
-Exercise is easily one of the most powerful, healthy anxiety management tools available.
+Your anxiety will often become much worse when you don't exercise because your muscles turn that pent-up energy into physical stress, which in turn becomes mental stress.
+On the flipside, when you exercise, you not only reduce that extra energy - you also improve hormone balance, release neurotransmitters that enhance mood and improve breathing.
+Exercise is easily one of the most potent, healthy anxiety management tools available.

 - Yoga Yoga is a type of exercise that has additional benefits to reducing anxiety.
-First, it's slower without being any less challenging, and those with anxiety need an opportunity to slow their lives down so that it feels more manageable.
+First, it is a slower form of exercise without being any less challenging.
+Those with anxiety need an opportunity to slow their lives down so that it feels more manageable.
 Yoga also teaches breathing techniques that can be very valuable for fighting anxiety.

-- Memory Creation Yes, another strategy that many people don't realize is effective involves simply creating memories.
-This can be very hard for those with severe anxiety, since it requires them to go out into the world, but the more you can force yourself to do and enjoy every day (they need to be happy memories, of course) the more positive thoughts you'll have when you're struggling with stress.
+- Memory Creation Yes, another strategy that many people don't realize is effective involves creating memories.
+For example, trying new cuisines or traveling to nearby museums.
+This can be very hard for those with severe anxiety since it requires them to go out into the world, but the more you can force yourself to do and enjoy every day (they need to be happy memories, of course) the more positive thoughts you'll have when you're struggling with stress.

-- Journaling Writing thoughts down in a journal may seem like something you only did as a child, but it's actually a powerful coping tool.
+- Journaling Writing thoughts down in a journal may seem like something you only did as a child, but it's a powerful coping tool.
 It benefits anxiety in two ways.
-First, of course, is that it gives you a chance to simply let out your thoughts - something that far too many people hold inside them.
-Second, however, is that it also puts your thoughts in a permanent place, and that tells your brain that it doesn't have to focus on remembering them as much as it did previously.
+First, journaling gives you a chance to simply let out your thoughts - something that far too many people hold inside them.
+Second, writing down your worries puts your thoughts in a permanent place, and that tells your brain that it doesn't have to focus on remembering them as much as it did previously.

 Panic Attack Management